pet-informatica/programa-de-ferias/Readme.md

 ### Production

-When website is ready to be published on the web, you must create a new production version of the project.
-Just run
+When website is ready to be published on the web, just run
-* `npm run build`
+* `npm run deploy`

-The full website will be ready for deployment under the `build/` folder.

-### Publishing

-To publish the website on the web, first, create a production version of it using the step above, and then copy the full content of `build/` folder to the `master` branch.
+it will automatically publish the website under the `gh-page` branch.

 ### UI Framework